pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1275-76 Microservices

+I need to focus on learning two things at the moment: English and Microservices.
+Improving my English is crucial because it is the foundation of all my knowledge.
+Additionally, Java (JVM) and Microservices are my passions.

 ##### Day 1274 Creating Corrupt Files

 Today I tried how to create some corrupts files, I do this task because I am writing a code to validate if the file